 Fursuits?
 What Are Those?

-While I’m sure it’s pretty obvious what constitutes as a fursuit I still feel like I should clarify some of the more nuances aspects of them.
-Essentially, a fursuit is any kind of mascot costume that at the very least includes a tail, a head mask and hand paws.
-A good example of this could be my own fursuit, seen below.
+A fursuit is any kind of mascot costume that at the very least includes a tail, a head mask and hand paws.
+As an example here’s own fursuit.

 Okay!
 Where Do I Get One?